JDBC API in Java allows program to batch insert and update data into database, which

 provide performance boost to Data

-access Object or DAO layer
+access Object or DAO layer, as

 discussed in our last post 4

-ways to improve Performance of JDBC applications
+ways to improve Performance of JDBC applications.

 How to run batch insert and update in JDBC

-JDBC batch insert and update example in Java with preparedStatementThere are multiple ways you can run batch queries in Java application, You
+There are multiple ways you can run batch queries in Java application, You

-have choice of using plain old JDBC or you can leverage Spring's
+have choice of using plain old JDBC or you can leverage Spring's JdbcTemplate Utility

-Statement and PreparedStatment can
+class.
+Though both Statement and PreparedStatment can

-execute batch queries, It’s better to use
+execute batch queries, It’s better to use PreparedStatement because of

 several benefits it provides including improved performance and prevention from